Derivative of 1/x: Formula, Proof by First Principle

 $\dfrac{d}{dx}(zx)=\dfrac{d}{dx}(1)$

-So we have obtained the derivative of 1/x by the product rule which is -1/x2.
+So the derivative of 1/x by the product rule is equal to -1/x2.

 Also Read: